Use this checklist when creating your design submission to increase the odds of success!

 • Presentation File: If you have time it is always advised to include a nice presentation image to help market and understand your design

-• Provide an InvisionApp URL within you the Challenge text file to help explain your design.
+• Provide an InvisionApp or MarvelApp URL (based on the challenge requirements) within the challenge text file to help explain your design.

-• Important: DO NOT include your Topcoder username as part of the InvisionApp URL.
+• Important: DO NOT include your Topcoder username in any part of your submission.

 Have you structured your files well?